SudipSinghKhati/room_react_app/README.md

     "location": "Waterloo",
     "price": "$1200-$1500",
     "preferences": ["No smoking", "No drinking"],
     "description": "Looking for two friendly university students.
 If this sounds like you then hit me up.
-Looking forward to meeting you amigo! :)"
+Looking forward to meeting you RoomFinder! :)"
 }

 - location should be one of the following cities: [Toronto, Waterloo, London, Vancouver, Ottawa, Montreal, Mississauga, "Scarborough]